 - Talking on a cell phone while walking

 - Using a cell phone in anyway while walking

 According to a Liberty Mutual Insurance Pedestrian Safety Survey, 60% of pedestrians surveyed walk while talking on their cell phone, emailing, texting, or listening to music.
 Liberty Mutual said that it is likely that there is a direct correlation between an increase in pedestrian deaths and distracted pedestrians.
 The survey also found that drivers also are prioritizing their phones over pedestrian safety.

 Both pedestrians and drivers alike have responsibilities to be safe and aware of what is around them; however, technology has made distracted driving and walking a problem.

 If you have been injured in a Georgia pedestrian accident due to the negligence of another, you may have legal rights to a financial recovery.
-Call the Law Offices of Shane Smith at (770) 487-8999 to learn more in a free consultation with a Peachtree City pedestrian injury lawyer today.
+Call Shane Smith Law at (770) 487-8999 to learn more in a free consultation with a Peachtree City pedestrian injury lawyer today.